Six (film)

-Six or Aaaru is a 2012 Telugu-language mystery thriller film, created by Vega Entertainments Pvt Ltd. The film was produced by Bollamoni Krishna and directed by Srikanth Lingaad.
+Six or Aaaru is a 2012 Telugu-language mystery thriller film, created by Vega Entertainment Pvt Ltd. The film was produced by Bollamoni Krishna and directed by Srikanth Lingaad.
 It stars Jagapati Babu, Gayathri Iyer and music composed by Ravi Varna.
-The film, which was also dubbed into Hindi, was a flop.
+The film, which was also dubbed into Hindi, was average.

 Plot

 The film begins at Uravakonda in Nallamala forest, where mysterious deaths occur in darkness.
 As it happens, An unknown creature is slaying people by sucking their blood.
 Hence, they do not exit their houses between 6 pm–6 am.
 Moreover, the police are also unable to sort out this strange phenomenon.
 All are under dichotomy, whether it is the action of wizards, ghosts, curses, etc. During that plight, a cop arrives in disguise and opens the closed book.
 It is, indeed, foul play of Jagga Reddy, a malefactor, to conceal his criminal deeds.
 So, the cop surrounds to nab, but he skips to the forest where, shockingly, he also dies in the same pattern.
 Next, the cop knows that Tripura is the only person conscious of fact, a well-educated native villager.
 After an interrogation, as a flabbergast, she avows it is an act of Vijay: That has died six months ago but is still alive and moves rearward.
 Vijay, the fiancé of Tripura, is a meritorious student who triumphs at the top of IAS.
 One day, he clinically dies due to a thunderbolt.
 A bird of passage scientist who researches giving rebirth to a succumbed human utilizes Vijay as his tool.
 He digs out his body and starts his experiment.
 However, it flounders, and Vijay falls victim to a virus, turning him into a monastery that works 6 pm To 6 am.
 Now, the scientist invites the anti-dose and, with the aid of Cop & Tripura, sets out to search for Vijay.
 They desperately make efforts to reach the forest.
 By that time, the clock sounds 6 pm, and bloodthirsty Vijay freaks out on them.
 At last, Tripura struggles to successfully retrieve Vijay to a regular state with anti-virus.
 The movie ends happily, with the village running 24 hours daily and Vijay landing as an IAS officer.